CD-ROM: Complemented Deep-Reduced Order Model: Hyper-Parameters and training

 This appendix details the various design and training choices made for the different models presented in the results section \ref{sec:Results}.
 As explained earlier in the paper, the models are trained using progressively longer prediction horizons.
 The main advantage of this method, as opposed to directly training with the target prediction horizon, is that potentially unstable systems in the earlier learning stages will struggle to reach long term prediction horizons without diverging, making the training extremely inefficient.
 Moreover, using this strategy means that a single, long DNS trajectory can be separated in numerous sub trajectories which can be batched together and simulated in parallel, yielding a very efficient training process.
 The procedure is presented in algorithm \ref{alg:BatchSubTraj}.

-Finally, the hyper parameters used to optimise the different models using the above strategy are presented below.
+Finally, the hyper-parameters values and training details for the different models trained using the above strategy are presented below.
 In an effort to improve readability, the various values are organised in table \ref{tab:HyperParams}.